 To enable it, you just have to go to Settings and scroll down to Network connections.
 There, you will see the Download booster option.
 Press on that, and then slide the toggle to the right.

 Do you know of any other helpful tips and tricks for the Samsung Galaxy S5?
-Let us know in the comments.
+Do you think these help you to use your own Galaxy S5 more effectively?
+Let us know in the comments below.